Skumarr53/CheckBoxClassification/README.md

 ## Introduction

-Various types of information can be present when processing documents like forms and statements.
-The checkbox items, one type of item, are found in many forms and documents.
-A vital part of information extraction is identifying checkboxes and determining whether they are selected or not.
-An approach is presented for extracting information from checkboxes in this project.
-This project is designed to be used as a ready-to-go solution for similar use cases with minimal modifications.
+When processing documents such as forms and statements, a range of information can be encountered.
+Among these, checkbox items are commonly found in various forms and documents.
+Identifying these checkboxes and determining their selection status is crucial for extracting information.
+In this project, an approach is introduced to extract information from checkboxes.
+The aim is to provide a readily usable solution for similar scenarios with minimal adjustments.

 ## Requirements